• Privacy Policy

 Dr Mahmuda Ali from Dhaka North City Corporation mentioned that they will increase the budget for primary health care this year.

-Originally published in The Daily Business Standard.
+Originally published in The Daily Business Standard on June 5, 2025.
 Find the report here.

 What you can read next